kri-pa08/Animated-Coffee-Shop-Website/README.md

-Animatd coffee shop website with HTML CSS and JavaScript
+Anmatd coffee shop website with HTML CSS and JavaScript